qqnumber2/ENFIRE_UI_Testing_Toolkit/README.md

 - **Checkpoint**: Individual validation step (assertion or screenshot) recorded in the Results grid and Excel summary.
 - **State snapshot**: CSV export validated by Great Expectations to confirm non-UI state (if configured).
 - **Flake Tracker**: JSON statistics per script/action stored at the configured `flake_stats_path` (defaults to `data/flake_stats.json`).
+- **UIA**: Microsoft’s UI Automation framework; pywinauto’s UIA backend is used for in-process semantic control resolution.
+- **Appium**: Cross-platform automation server (WinAppDriver flavour) used when tests must drive ENFIRE through a remote or sandboxed session.
+Configure server URL and capabilities in Settings.
+- **SSIM (Structural Similarity Index Measure)**: Image metric that captures perceived visual differences (luminance/contrast/structure) rather than pixel identity.
+Thresholds closer to 1.0 are stricter.

 For ENFIRE-specific AutomationId definitions, refer to the upstream `MapControlIds.cs`, `AppBarIds.cs`, and related files within the ENFIRE repository (mirrored under `external/enfire/...`).
 Those constants feed the manifest used by this toolkit.